 Roman “Rome” Roy – Roman, played by Kieran Culkan, is the baby of the family.
 He’s an immature imp, yet desperately strives to get in on the succession race and prove himself to his siblings and father.
 Rome is irresponsible and inappropriate, but has the ability to bring a millenial perspective to the old-school corporate structure – that’s his superpower.
 Roman’s name is a reminder that family empires go all the way back millenia to the Roman empire.
 In fact he’s reminiscent of Octavian, Julius Caesar’s adopted son, whom Caesar named as successor when he was only 18.

 Tom Wambsgans – Tom is Shiv’s husband, and an executive in Waystar, the Roy’s family business.
 Early in the series, Tom is promoted from heading up the amusement park and cruise divisions to running ATN, the company’s global news network.
 Wambsgans is an actual German surname, meaning “to waddle while walking.”
-I don’t really have a reason why this unusual surname was chosen for Tom, but perhaps because it’s so opposite of easy-to-spell, easy-to-pronounce Roy, that it’s obvious Tom is not part of the family.
+I don’t really have a reason why this unusual surname was chosen for Tom, but perhaps because it’s so opposite of easy-to-spell, easy-to-pronounce Roy, that it’s obvious Tom is an outsider, and never really part of the family.